 Standard Case Policy: Students are encouraged to use technology, especially the Canvas site, for learning and communication outside of class.
 In fact, students should be checking their email daily to receive timely course-related communication.
-In class, however, the professor has banned the use of electronic devices, except by permission or in the case of specific need.
+In class, however, the professor has banned the use of electronic devices, except when taking tests on Canvas, or by permission or in the case of specific need.
 (Please speak to me if, for example, you require a laptop for learning purposes and we will work out an accommodation.)
 For the sake of optimal student learning, and knowing the distractions available with just one click, you may not use laptops, tablets, smartphones, or any other screen-device during class.

-6. University Catalog
+University Catalog